MontiCore/cd4analysis/README.md

 The class diagram languages support structuring the CD into packages (similar to Java).
-For classes with no explicit defined package the CDCLI can assume those classes to be in a default package.
+For classes with no explicit defined package the CDTool can assume those classes to be in a default package.
 This default is calculated as follows:
 1. If the class diagram itself is defined in a package, this package is propagated to the classes contained in the cd.